typelevel/cats/docs/datatypes/chain.md

 ## NonEmptyChain

-`NonEmptyChain` is the non empty version of `Chain` it does not have a `Monoid` instance since it cannot be empty, but it does have a `Semigroup` instance.
+[NonEmptyChain](https://www.javadoc.io/static/org.typelevel/cats-docs_2.13/2.9.0/cats/data/index.html#NonEmptyChain:cats.data.NonEmptyChainImpl.type) is the non empty version of `Chain` it does not have a [Monoid] instance since it cannot be empty, but it does have a [Semigroup] instance.
-Likewise, it defines a `NonEmptyTraverse` instance, but no `TraverseFilter` instance.
+Likewise, it defines a [NonEmptyTraverse] instance, but no @:api(cats.TraverseFilter) instance.

+To simplify its usage, Cats includes type aliases like `ValidatedNec` or `IorNec` as well as helper functions like `groupByNec` or `Validated.invalidNec`.
 There are numerous ways to construct a `NonEmptyChain`, e.g. you can create one from a single element, a `NonEmptyList` or a `NonEmptyVector`:

 ```scala mdoc